mehr1300/nilfam-editor/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Version](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg)

-**Nilfam Editor** is a powerful, customizable, and feature-rich text editor built for React using the [Tiptap](https://tiptap.dev/) library.
+**Nilfam Editor** is a powerful, customizable, and feature-rich text editor built for **React js** using the [Tiptap](https://tiptap.dev/) library.
 Designed to cater to both developers and end-users, it offers seamless support for right-to-left (RTL) languages like Persian (Farsi) and left-to-right (LTR) languages like English.
 Whether you're editing rich text, code blocks, tables, or multimedia content, Nilfam Editor provides a modern and intuitive experience with a sleek interface powered by **Tailwind CSS**.

 This editor is perfect for React developers looking for a lightweight yet extensible rich text editor with advanced features like syntax-highlighted code blocks, media uploads, and custom tables—all under the permissive **MIT License**.